saeyslab/harpy/README.md

 ## Contributing

-See [here](https://github.com/saeyslab/harpy/blob/main/docs/contributing.md) for info on how to contribute to Harpy.
+See the [contribution guide](https://harpy.readthedocs.io/en/latest/contributing.html) for info on how to contribute to Harpy.

 ## Citation